lexbor/docs/source/examples/css/selectors/list_fast_way.md

-# Understanding Fast CSS Selector Parsing with `lexbor`: Example
+# Understanding Fast CSS Selector Parsing with `lexbor`

 This article provides a detailed explanation of the `lexbor/css/selectors/list_fast_way.c` example from the `lexbor` library, focusing on its intermediate-to-advanced